jrpool/rallytree/README.md

 ## Project change

 This operation ensures that each user story in a tree belongs to the desired project.
-Changing the project of a user story also makes its tasks and test cases belong to the same project.
+Changing the project of a user story also makes its tasks belong to the same project.
 Each project has project-specific sets of releases and iterations.
 When specifying a project, you may also specify a release and/or an iteration.

 ## Schedule-state change